mustafa-Alsoufi/Tic-tac-toe/README.md

 The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row wins the game.

 The players would have the option to play the game again, by a "restart" button.
-They can see their scores
+They can see their scores.